Notes on the data: Education

 - National Centre for Vocational Education Research (NCVER), Australian vocational education and training statistics: the likelihood of completing a government-funded VET program, NCVER, Adelaide, 2016

-Numerator: Government-funded/ private-funded vocational education and training load pass rate, expressed in hours
+Numerator: Government-funded/ private-funded vocational education and training subjects passed, expressed in hours

 Denominator: Total assessable vocational education and training subject hours